 Track your sleep habits

 Keep a sleep diary so that you can track your activities.
 You can write this information down or download an app on your phone, such as the Sleep Diary App on iOS.
 This tool will help you identify the things that may be keeping you awake at night and prompt you to make healthy changes.

 One of the main reasons for not sleeping is stress.
 Release stress by getting regular exercise.
 Just 20-30 minutes a day of walking, swimming or biking can significantly lower stress hormones and tire you out, making it easier to sleep at night.

 Create a relaxing bedroom

 Your bedroom should be a relaxing oasis where you want to sleep.
 If it’s not, it’s time for a change.
 Clean up clutter, purchase light- and noise-blocking curtains, find an optimal temperature, replace old bedding, etc. The more comfortable and soothing your room is, the more you’ll want to retreat there to sleep.

-We realize that many people in early recovery struggle with sleep, but we urge them to adopt these healthy changes first.
+We realize that many people in early recovery struggle to get a good night’s rest, but we urge them to adopt these healthy changes first.
 Relying on medications to sleep can form a new addiction that you don’t need.
-Fortunately, you can start developing a healthy sleep schedule during your time in addiction treatment in Agoura.
-To join an outpatient program, contact Awakenings Treatment Center.
+Fortunately, you can start developing a healthy sleep schedule during your time in addiction treatment.